-Philosophy and Cinema (3) UC:CSU
+42 Philosophy and Cinema (3) UC:CSU

+May be offered as an honors section.
 Examines film as philosophy, as a philosophical statement by the filmmaker via his or her art form; covering the traditional philosophical problems within the human condition, such as the very meaning of that human condition, reality, self, freewill, morality, mortality, along with other questions within the human quest that come under the role of philosophy.